24CSB1A28Susheelkumar/AI_Bootcamp/README.md

 The project starts with an original email dataset and extends to synthetic dataset generation to study model behavior and robustness.

-Overview
+Overview:

 Key functionalities include:

-Email rewriting and enhancement
+.Email rewriting and enhancement

-Tone modification and length control
+.Tone modification and length control

-LLM-based evaluation (completeness, faithfulness, robustness)
+.LLM-based evaluation (completeness, faithfulness, robustness)

-Synthetic email generation for experimentation
+.Synthetic email generation for experimentation

-App Details
+App Details:

-app.py
+app.py:
 Core Streamlit application operating on the original dataset.
 Acts as the baseline implementation for email editing and evaluation.

-optional_app.py
+optional_app.py:
 Alternate interface focused on synthetic dataset generation and comparative evaluation across different LLM roles.

-Tech Stack
+Tech Stack:

-Python
+.Python

-Streamlit
+.Streamlit

-Azure OpenAI / OpenAI APIs
+.OpenAI APIs